utkusarioglu/SettingsFs/README.md

 # SettingsFs
-A wrapper for Settings package that allows Node-side fs access
+A wrapper for Settings package that allows NodeJS fs access